Course Descriptions

 Learning Outcomes:

-• Understand the ethical implications of penetration testing and the necessary organization defined scope of engagement
+• Explain the legal and ethical implications of penetration testing and defined scope of engagement.

-• Understand the potential negative technical implications of penetration testing on existing network and systems infrastructure
+• Analyze the potential negative technical implications of penetration testing on existing network and systems infrastructure.

-• Understand the impact of, and defense against, social engineering attacks
+• Explain the impact of social engineering attacks and mitigation techniques.

 Course Description: This course addresses technical advances in the area of Cybersecurity that are not covered by other courses in the IT curriculum.
 Topics may change from year-to-year based on current trends in the field.
 Hands-on active learning required.